philipce/nifty/README.md

 Currently, Nifty is only being developed on Ubuntu, but there's no reason it shouldn't work anywhere Swift does.

+Currently, we're working with Swift 3 Preview 1.
+Other versions or previews may not work.

 ### Installation

 Eventually Nifty will have a fancy installer.
 For now, follow the steps below